 Liv: We’ve always treated Pickle as a full-time job, making sure that we started work together 9:00am and finished for the day at 5:00pm, no matter what.
 If you focus on treating it like a job, then you're able to get a real sense of progression knowing that you’ve had a productive day.
 I suppose something that benefitted us more than we realised was starting small at a small location.
 We never could have imagined moving to London from the offset and trying to start our careers there, but starting small means that word is able to spread a little quicker between people.

 So what are the main differences between working together as two independent creatives to joining forces as a studio-led partnership?

 Liv: I think that when you work with someone and you both equally driven, you’re both held accountable to each other.
 When I was at university, things would take twice as long because I wouldn’t be as motivated to work on bigger projects.
 I don’t think I ever would have gone to a networking event on my own, but now we’ve tendered for large projects that I never would have gone for when I was on my own.
 When you're a pair, we’re able to boost each other up and encourage ourselves to aim a little higher.

 Lauren: Yeah, it’s nice to feel that you rely on each other and don’t want to let the other person down.
 It’s such a confidence boost to go to events together, and we often rely on each other as social crutches some times.

 A massive thanks to Liv and Lauren for taking the time to sit down with us and for inviting us round to their incredible home studio!

-Watch this space for part two of our interview series with Pickle Illustration, where we'll be asking the girls more on the importance of staying connected with other creatives and what they're doing to lift the veil on the mysteries of networking.
+Be sure to read part two of our interview series with Pickle Illustration, where we ask the girls more on the importance of staying connected with other creatives and what they're doing to lift the veil on the mysteries of networking.